-A theme helps bring everything together so your party will look great, it will also help you organise the party in so many ways.
-It will help to determine the colour scheme, the invitation style, gifts for the party bags, the cake design, and the entertainment or activity, to name but a few.
+A theme helps bring everything together and it will also help you organise your party in so many ways.
+It will help to determine the colour scheme, the invitation style, gifts for the party bags.
+The cake design, the entertainment or activity, and the decorations, to name but a few.
 It will make lots of decisions easy, and it’s a chance to get creative.
 It will also help other parents greatly in terms of what your child is interested in so they can buy a relevant present.

-A fabulous looking party table makes a great centrepiece, and is an ideal backdrop for taking photos so concentrate your theme here.
-Themed tableware, a colour matched tablecloth, themed food labels, themed toys from the kid’s toy boxes, and fun themed food with your cake as the centrepiece will do the trick!
+A fabulous looking party table makes a great centrepiece, and is an ideal backdrop for taking photos.
+Concentrate your theme here.
+Themed tableware, a colour matched tablecloth, themed food labels, themed toys from the kid’s toy boxes, and themed food, with your cake as the centrepiece, will do the trick!

 Keep the food simple.
-The children are not interested in your culinary skills, they want something to keep them going not a huge banquet.
+The children are not interested in your culinary skills.
+They want something to keep them going not a huge banquet.
 Some of the best kids’ parties I’ve hosted have been where the food was kept really simple.
-Individual crisp packets in a range of flavours, boxed raisins, individual fruit skewers, wrapped chocolate bars and themed cupcakes not only go down really well but also work brilliantly for the new normal rather than the sharing bowls of days gone by.
+Individual crisp packets in a range of flavours, boxed raisins, individual fruit skewers, wrapped chocolate bars, and themed cupcakes go down really well.
+And they also work brilliantly for the new normal rather than the sharing bowls of days gone by.

 Not everything at the party has to be themed.
-Using the theme colours for items like balloons and honeycomb decorations is highly effective and you can add any unused leftovers to your party box to be used at your next party.
-Fabric bunting is a fab way of personalising your party and if you get the colour choice right, and remember you can have different colours on each side, you could be using it at parties for years to come which is good for the environment, good for your pocket and keeps the memories of parties gone by alive!
+Using the theme colours for items like balloons and honeycomb decorations is highly effective.
+And you can add any unused leftovers to your party box to be used at your next party.
+Fabric bunting is a fab way of personalising your party and if you get the colour choice right, you could be using it at parties for years to come.
+That’s good for the environment, good for your pocket, and keeps the memories of parties gone by alive!

 And lastly, whatever the party theme, remember to have fun making memories!